-Welcome back to Kotlin Operators tutorials, In this post, we will discuss about Arithmetic Operators (Mathematical Operators) in Kotlin.
+Welcome back to Kotlin Operators tutorials, In this tutorial, we will discuss all the basic Arithmetic Operators in Kotlin, we also called it (Mathematical Operators).

-In Kotlin there are 5 types of Artimaticle operators, which are also called Mathematical Operators.
+In Kotlin there are 5 types of Arithmetical operators:

 Operator